mark-watson/Java-AI-Book/manuscript/reasoning.md

 We will start by defining some terms used in PowerLoom:

 -   concept - the Java equivalent would be an instance of a class.
--   relation - specifies a link between two concepts
+-   relation - specifies a link between two concepts.
 -   function - functional mapping of one concept to another.
 -   rule - allows new concepts to be deduced without explicitly asserting them.